hitchtest/hitch/README.rst

 This project contains:

 * The code for the bootstrapper script
-* Documentation for the whole project (`hosted at readthedocs <https://hitchtest.readthedocs.org/en/latest/>`)
+* Documentation for the whole project (`hosted at readthedocs <https://hitchtest.readthedocs.org/en/latest/>`_)
-* Code for other components at: https://github.com/hitchtest/
+* Code for other components is at: https://github.com/hitchtest/